 From Keiss the walk is mostly along cliff tops with particularly beautiful walking between Samuel’s Geo and Bucholly Castle.
 Then Ness Head provides a sweeping view of Freswick Bay and previews the next few miles.
 After Skirza Head the walk becomes largely a stroll (though sometimes a boggy one), taking in the beautiful Stacks of Duncansby and then Duncansby Head lighthouse.

-Green (occasionally marked).
-The fourteenth stage of the JOGT is walkable by a fit walker.
-There are a couple barbed wire fences and one or two gates to climb across.
-Only some small bits of the stage are marked.
-From the road end at Skirza Head to JOG, the trail is often walked and is a lovely stroll.
+Green (marked).
+There are one or two gates to climb across.
+From the beach at Freswick, take a track up to the road and go along the road until you follow a sign for the harbour.
+From there resume the coastal walk.
+Please don’t walk to the road end and through Skirza Farm.
+From Skirza Farm to JOG, the trail is mostly a lovely stroll with the exception of a few boggy bits.
 The most difficult sections are approaching Freswick from the south and at Skirza Head, both of which become overgrown July-September.

 Stage End Information

 John o’ Groats is at the end of a minor road and is served by buses from Thurso, Gills Bay, and connecting through Wick to Inverness.
 Beware that not all busses stop by the main car park in John O’Groats (at the bottom of the hill near the visitor centre).
 Some busses that come from Gills Bay only stop up the hill at the junction of the A99 and the A836, in front of the Seaview Hotel.
 There is also ferry service to the Orkneys from John o’ Groats.